ahmadmusleh-26/Design/README.md

 Messages with different keys are not guaranteed to arrive in any particular order relative to each other.

+The benefit of ordering keys is that they give ordering only where it is actually needed.
+Related messages stay in order, but unrelated messages can still be delivered and processed at the same time, in parallel.
+This means we do not have to give up speed just to get ordering for the messages that need it.

 For example, we could use the profileName field (denver, boston, losang) as the ordering key.
 This would keep each city's readings in order.
 But a denver message and a boston message could still arrive in any order, since they use